 And then, we are to let God take it from there.
 We can see from verse 16 that God considers divorce to be a kind of violence.
 It rends the family in two, and it inflicts great harm on each member of the family.
 It is a kind of spiritual violence.

 So, God says to take heed to your spirit that you do not do this.
-Make sure that you work on your marriages as it were, so that your children have the proper environment to mature in.
+Make sure that you work on your marriages so that your children have the proper environment to mature in.

 I just want to read Psalm 128 it to leave you with the idea of the blessings of strong families: